Waiting for Dublin: Box office

 During the weekend of March 13–15, 2009, Waiting for Dublin was released in four theaters in the United States and grossed $4,183.
 It ended its run with a domestic gross of $5,925.

 Critical response

+The film won the Seahorse Award (Best Feature Film by male filmmakers) and the Audience Award at the Moondance International Film Festival.

 Roger Ebert of the Chicago Sun-Times gave the film a mixed review, calling it "constructed entirely with cliches and stereotypes," but praising the film's acting and film locations.
 Tasha Robinson of The A.V.
 Club gave the film a negative review, criticizing its "forced, manic tone" and "shrill amateurishness," and calling it "one of those romantic comedies that’s neither romantic nor comedic."
 Robert Koehler of Variety also gave the film a negative review, stating that "it’s hard to think of a faker replication of WWII in the movies," although he praised Yourell's performance.

 In contrast, Nathan Lee of The New York Times gave the film a positive review, praising the film's visuals, although he criticized the acting and script.